1999 Northern Iowa Panthers football team

-The 1999 Northern Iowa Panthers football team represented the University of Northern Iowa as a member of the Gateway Football Conference dring the 1999 NCAA Division I-AA football season.
-In its third season under head coach Mike Dunbar, the team compiled a 8–3 record overall and 3–3 mark against Gateway opponents.
+The 1999 Northern Iowa Panthers football team represented the University of Northern Iowa as a member of the Gateway Football Conference during the 1999 NCAA Division I-AA football season.
+In their third season under head coach Mike Dunbar, the Panthers compiled a 8–3 record overall and 3–3 mark against Gateway opponents.
+Northern Iowa played home games at the UNI-Dome in Cedar Falls, Iowa.

 The team's statistical leaders included Ryan Helming with 3,469 passing yards, Mike Furrey with 1,179 receiving yards, and Adam Benge with 778 rushing yards.